Hy on the Fringe: Your Personal Guide to the

-And New York audiences are different from any others—including those in LA.
-We're quicker to recognize the joke, and less patient with the obvious, the unoriginal, and the cheap laugh.
+And New York audiences are different from any others.
+We're quicker to "get" the joke, and less patient with the obvious, the unoriginal, and the cheap laugh.
 (I've seen way too many LA comics who were shocked that they fatally bombed within 60 seconds of doing an anemic, plastic routine before a sharp NYC crowd...)
 We especially value bravery, honesty, and reacting organically in the moment (e.g., being quick-witted).

-If you'll be in town on Monday August 8th, come watch Whiplash at 11:00 pm at UCBT.
+If you're available Monday nights, come watch Whiplash at 11:00 pm at UCBT.
 (You can make reservations by clicking here.)
-It's often the best stand-up show in NYC, and will provide a feel for pacing.
-And it's free.
+It's often the best stand-up show in NYC and will provide a feel for pacing; plus it's free.

-You can also find free comedy open mics for testing out bits of material virtually every night via my daily-updated comedy site HyReviews.com.
+You can also find free comedy open mics for testing out bits of material virtually every night via my daily-updated comedy sites HyReviews.com and BestNewYorkComedy.com.

 New Yorkers are among the toughest comedy audiences in the world.
 But if you can make us laugh, we'll love you for it...because you'll have really earned it.

 Return to top